Pope Francis urges Europe to work for peace as he lands in Portugal for World Youth Day

-Francis was spending five days in Lisbon, blending a state visit and pilgrimage to the Catholic shrine at Fatima with the raucous trappings of World Youth Day, the Catholic jamboree that aims to rally young Catholics in their faith.
+Francis was blending a state visit and pilgrimage to the Catholic shrine at Fatima with the raucous trappings of World Youth Day, the Catholic jamboree that aims to rally young Catholics in their faith.
 More than 1 million young people from around the world were expected to attend the gathering, which culminates with a papal Mass on Sunday.

 As he was traveling to Lisbon, Francis vowed to continue urging young people to “make a mess” — a reference to his now-famous exhortation at his first World Youth Day in Rio de Janeiro in 2013.
 It was a call for young people to shake things up in their parishes, and has come to symbolize Francis’ own revolutionary reforms that have shaken up the church at large.